st-mn/ml-vision/README.md

 ## Getting Started

-To get started with this project, follow these steps:
+To get started with this project, clone the repository:

-1. Clone the repository:

    ```bash
    git clone https://github.com/st-mn/ml-vision.git